Changa (drug)

-Changa (/ˈtʃɑːŋgɑː/) is a blend of N,N-Dimethyltryptamine (DMT) mixed with a monoamine oxidase inhibitor (MAOI).
+Changa (/ˈtʃæŋɡɑː/) is a blend of the psychedelic drug dimethyltryptamine (DMT) mixed with a monoamine oxidase inhibitor (MAOI) which is used by smoking.
 The addition of MAOIs extends the DMT experience in duration and intensity when compared with smoking DMT freebase alone.
 Typically, extracts from DMT-containing plants are combined with a blend of different MAOI-containing herbs, such as the ayahuasca vine, and/or leaf or harmala alkaloids from Peganum harmala ("Syrian rue") to create a mix that is 25 to 50% DMT.

 History

-Changa was created by Julian Palmer in 2003-2004 and named when he 'asked' for a moniker for the drug during an ayahuasca session.
-Palmer actively 'seeded' Changa throughout the world, introducing it to the UK, Russia, India, Morocco, West Africa, Chile, Montenegro and China.

-The substance grew in popularity from the mid 2000s.
-Its international introduction dates to the Boom Festival in Portugal in 2008.

-Changa's popularity has continued due to its ease of smoking, more powerful effects and longer duration (approximately 10-20 minutes) when compared to smoking freebase DMT crystal.
+Changa was named and developed by Australian Julian Palmer in 2003 and 2004.
+From the mid-2000s, Palmer promoted the blend internationally, introducing it at festivals and gatherings across Europe, Asia, Africa and South America.
+The 2008 Boom Festival in Portugal is often cited as a key moment in changa's spread beyond Australia.

+Etymology

+The name "Changa" is attributed to Palmer, who has said it came to him during an ayahuasca session.

+The intended pronunciation is /ˈtʃæŋɡɑː/ (CHANG-ah), though regional variations exist.